susanadias/iban-app/README.md

 # 4 - Start email service:

+- How to run:
+     - You can import email service project to your IDE.
+     - Run: mvn clean install:
+     - After that, you can run EmailServiceApplication.java
+     - Or you can go target folder and execute email-service-0.0.1-SNAPSHOT.jar

 The service is responsable to receive an email from subscription service and sent the information that was created a new subscription to the user mail.